Edmonton (provincial electoral district): 1942 by-election

+The CCF candidate, Elmer Roper, came in first on the first count.
 Lymburn, a former UFA cabinet minister, was running as an anti-SC Unity League candidate.
-He did well in the first count surpassing the vote total of the SC candidate; but both being passed by CCF-er Roper.
-Roper however did not take a majority of the vote.
+In the first count his vote total swas less than that of the SC candidate.
+Roper however did not take a majority of the vote, so votes belonging to the lesser candidates were transferred.
+These transfers allowed Lymburn to pass the SC candidate.
+But no one took a majority of votes until after the fourth round of counting.

-It became a tight race between front-runners Roper and Lymburn.
-The winner was not named until the fourth round after three of the five candidates had been eliminated and their second preferences distributed.
-There was such a high number of exhausted ballots because about half of the voters who voted for the SC, Soldiers Rep and Liberal candidates did not give second preferences.
+The winner was not known until after the fourth round, after three of the five candidates were eliminated and their votes transferred.
+Many ballots were exhausted because about half of the voters who voted for the SC, Soldiers Rep and Liberal candidates did not give second preferences.

-But finally when the SC candidate, the third from the bottom in the first count, was dropped off in the fourth round, there were only two candidates and one or the other of the candidates would take a majority of the votes still in play.
-It is possible that in the last round, when the SC candidate was dropped off, most of his voters' second preferences went to Roper, apparently being thought more in tune with SC's help-the-little-guy philosophy than the business-minded Conservative/Liberal-member-dominated Unity League.
+Finally after the SC candidate, who had been second in the first count, was dropped off in the fourth round, there were only two candidates and one or the other of the candidates — Roper or Lymburn — would take a majority of the votes still in play.
+It is possible that in the 4th round, when the SC candidate was dropped off, most of his voters' second preferences went to Roper, apparently being thought more in tune with SC's help-the-little-guy philosophy than the business-minded Conservative/Liberal-member-dominated Unity League.

-1944 general election
+1944

 This election was held under Hare Single Transferable Voting STV-PR system.

-1944 Hare quota was 6306 (one-fifth of the total valid ballots).
-Premier Manning got it in first count.
-His surplus votes (enough on their own to elect another candidate) were apparently spread among the other four SC candidates (or sent elsewhere or maybe his supporters did not put down a second preference) so none of the other SC candidates received enough to take a seat right off.
+1944 quota was 6306 (just more than one-sixth of the total valid ballots).
+Premier Manning got it in the first count, with 8,000 votes to spare.
+His surplus votes (enough on their own to elect another candidate) were spread among the other four SC candidates (according to the voter's next marked preference) so none of the other SC candidates received enough in the 2nd Count to take a seat right off.

 Page, running for the anti-SC Unity League, here identified as Independent, was in top five in the first count.
 The League, winding down, ran only one candidate and League votes were not spread around.
 He took enough votes in the first count to hold on to take a seat in later counts.

 Johnnie Caine, a WWII ace, running as an Independent, was personally popular but did not get quota in the first count and not having a party behind him, did not receive many of the other candidates' second preferences when they were dropped off.

-The first candidates to be dropped were mostly Communists and CCF candidates, whose voters it seems gave their second preferences to their own, such as Roper who took a seat, and then eventually to Norman James, of the SC party.
-He and William J. Williams were the last two standing when the field of candidates thinned out and they took seats even without achieving the quota.
+The first candidates to be eliminated were mostly Communists and CCF candidates, whose voters it seems gave their second preferences to their own, such as Roper who took a seat, and then eventually to Norman James, of the SC party.
+James and William J. Williams were the last two standing when the field of candidates thinned out and they took seats even without achieving the quota.

-1948 general election
+1948

 This election was held under Single Transferable Voting STV-PR system, using the Droop quota.